JaySumners/Power-BI-Tools/CONTRIBUTING.md

 # Contributing
 First off, thank you for considering contributing to the project.
-The tools I've built have been mostly for my personal use and for my colleagues at Discovery, so they can be rough.
+The tools I've built have been mostly for my personal use so they can be rough.

 ## Submitting Changes
 ### Versioning